rtrimana/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Rahmadi Trimananda is a researcher in the intersection of cybersecurity, software engineering, hardware engineering, and embedded systems.
-He has been an excellent technical contributor in both industry and academia for more than 10 years of experience in software and hardware.
+Rahmadi Trimananda is a researcher in the area that is an intersection between cybersecurity, software engineering, hardware engineering, and embedded systems.
+He has been a technical contributor in both industry and academia for more than 10 years with experience in software and hardware.